close

 Food and Agriculture Organization

-The Food and Agriculture Organization (FAO) is specialized agency of the United Nations that leads international efforts to defeat hunger[2].
-The goal of FAO is to achieve food security for all and make sure that people have regular access to enough high-quality food to lead active, healthy lives.
+The Food and Agriculture Organization (FAO) is a specialized agency of the United Nations that leads international efforts to defeat hunger (FAO, 2018).
+The goal of FAO is to achieve food security for all and ensure that people have regular access to enough high-quality food to lead active, healthy lives.
 With over 194 member states, FAO works in over 130 countries worldwide.
-People in FAO believe that everyone can play a part in ending hunger.
+The organization emphasizes that everyone can play a part in ending hunger.
+FAO also focuses on sustainable agricultural practices to protect the environment.

-Strategy (2008-2018) to combat land degradation and desertification UNCCD adopted a 10-year Strategy (2008-2018) to combat land degradation and desertification.
-By bringing together at the same time countries affected in whole or in part by desertification and land degradation, and developed countries, the UNCCD has mobilised the necessary political will and funding[3].
+The United Nations Convention to Combat Desertification (UNCCD) adopted a 10-year Strategy (2008-2018) to combat land degradation and desertification.
+By bringing together countries affected in whole or in part by desertification and land degradation, and developed countries, the UNCCD has mobilized the necessary political will and funding (UNCCD, 2018).
+This collaborative effort aims to tackle the root causes of land degradation and promote sustainable land management practices.

 TerrAfrica

-TerrAfrica was established in 2005 in order to support and strengthen the implementation of the United Nations Convention to Combat Desertification (UNCCD), the Comprehensive Africa Agriculture Development Programme (CAADP) and the New Partnership for Africa’s Development (NEPAD) Action Plan of the Environment.
-It endorses the principles of country-level partnership, knowledge management and harmonized, aligned and scaled up investment.
-It’s mission is to create an enabling environment for mainstreaming and financing effective, nationally driven, sustainable land management strategies[4].
+TerrAfrica was established in 2005 to support and strengthen the implementation of the United Nations Convention to Combat Desertification (UNCCD), the Comprehensive Africa Agriculture Development Programme (CAADP), and the New Partnership for Africa’s Development (NEPAD) Action Plan of the Environment.
+It endorses the principles of country-level partnership, knowledge management, and harmonized, aligned, and scaled-up investment.
+Its mission is to create an enabling environment for mainstreaming and financing effective, nationally driven, sustainable land management strategies (TerrAfrica, 2018).

 The 2030 Agenda for Sustainable Development

-It recognizes the importance of the conservation and sustainable use of terrestrial ecosystems and of reversing land degradation and achieving Land Degradation Neutrality (LDN) by the year 2030.
+The 2030 Agenda for Sustainable Development recognizes the importance of the conservation and sustainable use of terrestrial ecosystems and of reversing land degradation and achieving Land Degradation Neutrality (LDN) by the year 2030.
 The objective of LDN is to ensure that the productive land resources we depend on for ecosystem services (water, food, rainfall, etc.) remain at least stable or are being regenerated.
-Two joint actions need to be taken to make land degradation neutrality happen: avoid further land degradation and recover already degraded land[5].
-The new UNCCD 2018-2030 Strategic Framework is the most comprehensive global commitment to achieve LDN and it is consistent with the 2030 Agenda for Sustainable Development.
+Two joint actions need to be taken to make land degradation neutrality happen: avoid further land degradation and recover already degraded land (United Nations, 2015).
+The new UNCCD 2018-2030 Strategic Framework is the most comprehensive global commitment to achieve LDN and is consistent with the 2030 Agenda for Sustainable Development.

 The Global Alliance for Resilience Initiative

-European Commission launched it in 2012 to strengthen nutrition and secure livelihoods of vulnerable households, improve sustainable agricultural and food productivity, and build resilience of communities to climate change and land degradation in West Africa and the Sahel region[6].
+The European Commission launched this initiative in 2012 to strengthen nutrition and secure the livelihoods of vulnerable households, improve sustainable agricultural and food productivity, and build resilience of communities to climate change and land degradation in West Africa and the Sahel region (European Commission, 2012).

 The Global Environment Facility

-The Global Environment Facility (GEF) was established on the eve of the 1992 Rio Earth Summit to help tackle our planet’s most pressing environmental problems[7].
-Since then, the GEF has provided over $17 billion in grants and mobilized an additional $88 billion in financing for more than 4.000 projects in 170 countries.
-Today, the GEF is an international partnership of 183 countries, international institutions, civil society organizations and the private sector that addresses global environmental issues.
+The Global Environment Facility (GEF) was established on the eve of the 1992 Rio Earth Summit to help tackle our planet’s most pressing environmental problems (GEF, 2018).
+Since then, the GEF has provided over $17 billion in grants and mobilized an additional $88 billion in financing for more than 4,000 projects in 170 countries.
+Today, the GEF is an international partnership of 183 countries, international institutions, civil society organizations, and the private sector that addresses global environmental issues.
+The facility focuses on biodiversity, climate change, land degradation, and more.

 The Global Soil Partnership

-It was establishment by the FAO in 2012 and since then it has been strongly supported by the European Union.
-This partnership aims to improve global soil governance to achieve healthy and productive soils for a food secure world, as well as to sustain other essential ecosystem services[8].
+Established by the FAO in 2012 and strongly supported by the European Union, this partnership aims to improve global soil governance to achieve healthy and productive soils for a food-secure world, as well as to sustain other essential ecosystem services (FAO, 2018).

 The Global Water Partnership

-It was founded in 1996 with the support of the World Bank, the United Nations Development Programme and the Swedish International Development Cooperation Agency.
-It is an international network created to foster an integrated approach to water resources management.
-Its vision is for a water secure world.
-The network offers practical advice for sustainably managing water resources[9].
+Founded in 1996 with the support of the World Bank, the United Nations Development Programme, and the Swedish International Development Cooperation Agency, it is an international network created to foster an integrated approach to water resources management.
+Its vision is for a water-secure world.
+The network offers practical advice for sustainably managing water resources (Global Water Partnership, 2018).

 The New Partnership for Africa’s Development

-It is an economic development program of the African Union.
-It was adopted at the 37th session of the Assembly of Heads of State and Government in July 2001 in Zambia.
-It aims to provide an overarching vision and policy framework for accelerating economic co-operation and integration among African countries[10].
+It is an economic development program of the African Union, adopted at the 37th session of the Assembly of Heads of State and Government in July 2001 in Zambia.
+It aims to provide an overarching vision and policy framework for accelerating economic cooperation and integration among African countries (African Union, 2001).

 The Southern African Development Community (SADC) Protocol on Shared Watercourse Systems

-It calls for equity and shared responsibility among riparian states in the utilization and management of watercourse systems.
-Member states are obliged to strive for a higher standard of living for their peoples, and conservation and enhancement of the environment to promote sustainable development.
-Signed in 1992 by eight of the 12-member.
-It’s protocol revised in 2000[11].
+This protocol calls for equity and shared responsibility among riparian states in the utilization and management of watercourse systems.
+Member states are obliged to strive for a higher standard of living for their peoples and the conservation and enhancement of the environment to promote sustainable development.
+It was signed in 1992 by eight of the 12-member states and revised in 2000 (SADC, 2000).

 The Comprehensive Africa Agriculture Development Programme

-The Comprehensive Africa Agriculture Development Programme is Africa’s policy framework for agricultural transformation, wealth creation, food security and nutrition, economic growth and prosperity for all.
-In Mozambique, in 2003, the African Union Summit made the first declaration on this program as an integral part of the New Partnership for Africa’s Development[12].
+The Comprehensive Africa Agriculture Development Programme is Africa’s policy framework for agricultural transformation, wealth creation, food security and nutrition, economic growth, and prosperity for all.
+In Mozambique, in 2003, the African Union Summit made the first declaration on this program as an integral part of the New Partnership for Africa’s Development (CAADP, 2003).

 The Strategic Plan for Biodiversity 2011–2020

-In 2010 Parties to the Convention on Biological Diversity adopted the 2011–2020 Strategic Plan for Biodiversity.
-It’s a 10-year framework for action by all countries and stakeholders to safeguard biodiversity and the benefits it provides to people[13].
+In 2010, Parties to the Convention on Biological Diversity adopted the 2011–2020 Strategic Plan for Biodiversity.
+It is a 10-year framework for action by all countries and stakeholders to safeguard biodiversity and the benefits it provides to people (Convention on Biological Diversity, 2010).

 United Nations Convention to Combat Desertification